OSCEOLA PUBLIC SCHOOLS

-The district offers up to date technology through their 1:1 computers initiative for students 3-12 and 1:1 ipads for students in grades K-2.
+The district offers up to date technology through their 1:1 computer initiative for students 3rd-12th grade and 1:1 iPad for students in grades K-2nd grade.
 At the High School student’s curricular offerings are broad for a small rural school and many students take advantage of dual college credit classes offered on site and through our distance learning programs.
 Many students graduate with 6-15 hours of college classes already on their transcripts.
 Bulldog students are able to find classes that meet their educational needs.

 The "Bulldog Way"

-Our teachers have adopted the “Bulldog Way” which consists of teaching strategies that benefit student performance and are doing that consistently throughout the district as a Marzano trained district.
+Our teachers have adopted the “Bulldog Way” which consists of teaching strategies that benefit student performance.
 Some of those strategies include, but are not limited to, engaging students in cognitively complex tasks, understanding students' backgrounds and interests, and motivating and inspiring students.

 D-2 School District

-The District is a D-2 school in most activities that include football, volleyball, softball, one act, basketball, wrestling, speech, track and golf.
+The District is a D-2 school in most activities that include football, volleyball, softball, one act, basketball, cheerleading, wrestling, speech, dance, track, and golf.
 FFA is also an organization that is active in the district with a new updated welding shop.
-Also part of the curriculum and activities is a great Art program along with Band and Choir.
+Also, part of the curriculum and activities is a great Art program along with Band and Choir.
 The district belongs to the 14 school Cross Roads Conference, which includes schools that consistently contend and earn state championships in all the NSAA sponsored activities.
 The schools of the conference promote sportsmanship as a conference.

 Osceola Public Addition